NielsCodes/hackdays2025/submissions/mosa-cloud/README.md

 ## Project

-Épicentre / La Suite Launchpad
+La Suite Launchpad

 ## Project Description

+A personal dashboard that centralises user's activity across La Suite apps

 <b>Épicentre</b> is your starting point in the La Suite ecosystem.
 It combines data from multiple apps and summarizes it into widgets with bite-sized, actionable information.
 Configure your dashboard simply by telling Épicentre which information is important to you.